arnelenero/simpler-state/docs/recipe-plugins.md

 Don't let the simplicity fool you!
 SimpleR State can be as feature-rich as you'd like, with its highly flexible plug-in system.

-> __EXPERIMENTAL:__ The plug-in API is still experimental, and therefore may continue to change until finalized in the stable release.

 > __Coming soon:__ A set of pre-built plug-ins will be available soon, providing features like local/remote persistence and dev tools.

 ## How a plug-in works

-A plug-in consists of _taps_ into methods that cause a value change in entities, i.e. `set` and `init`.
-Through these taps, we can extend functionality by doing additional handling of the data, such as logging or saving it somewhere.
+A plug-in consists of _method overrides_ for `set` and `init` of __all entities__.
+Through these overrides, we can extend functionality by doing additional handling of the data, such as logging or saving it somewhere.

-For each tap, there are 2 things we can define:
-- what to do each time the entity value changes
-- whether the tap should be applied to the specific entity

-A tap can look for optional _metadata_ attached to each entity, which influence the tap's behavior.
-For example, a logger tap can check for a 'name' in the metadata and use that to identify the specific entity in the logs.
+An override can look for optional _metadata_ attached to each entity.
+For example, a logger plug-in can check for a 'name' in the metadata and use that to label the entity in logs by its name.

-By default, the tap is applied to __all__ entities.
-However, we can specify exclusions.
+Although an override is applied to __all__ entities, it can behave differently for each entity, depending on that entity's metadata.
 For the logger example, it can check for a 'skip' flag in the metadata to see if it should exclude the entity from the logging.

 ## Writing a plug-in